BYUHPC/sci-comp-course/project/overview.md

 ...where $$c$$ is the damping coefficient, $$u$$ represents displacement from equilibrium, $$\dot u$$ represents the first derivative of $$u$$ with respect to time (and $$\ddot u$$ the second), and $$\nabla^2$$ is the [Laplace operator](https://en.wikipedia.org/wiki/Laplace_operator).

-Although some of the equations and justifications in this document are specific to an elastic membrane and/or to 2 dimensions, the same equations can (if appropriately modified for the number of dimensions) can represent other wave phenomena in different dimensions.
-For example, light bouncing around in a perfectly reflective box containing an opaque medium could be simulated.
+Although some of the equations and justifications in this document are specific to an elastic membrane and/or to 2 dimensions, the same equations can (if appropriately modified for the number of dimensions) represent other wave phenomena in different dimensions.
+For example, light bouncing around in a perfectly reflective box containing an opaque medium could be simulated, as could longitudinal pulses traveling through a stiff rod.

 ### Laplacian